lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/library/esp32.rst

     Configure whether or not a touch will wake the device from sleep.
     *wake* should be a boolean value.

+.. function:: wake_on_ulp(wake)

+    Configure whether or not the Ultra-Low-Power co-processor can wake the device from sleep. *wake* should be a boolean value.

 .. function:: wake_on_ext0(pin, level)

     Configure how EXT0 wakes the device from sleep.  *pin* can be ``None``